microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 ### Web App on Windows

-For Web App on Windows, only Java runtime stack is supported in our plugin.
+For `Web App on Windows`, only Java runtime stack is supported in our plugin.
 You can use `<javaVersion>` and `<javaWebContainer>` to configure the runtime of your Web App.

 #### Java Runtime